GOG.com: FCK DRM Initiative

 In August 2018, GOG created an anti-digital rights management program called "FCK DRM".
 The homepage of the initiative offers links to the websites of Defective by Design, the EFF, Bandcamp, itch.io, Wikisource, Project Gutenberg and other projects that promote free culture.

 Layoffs and end of the Fair Price Package

 In February 2019, GOG announced layoffs and the end of its Fair Price Package program.
 When a game was purchased in a region with higher prices than most others, this program would provide the purchaser with store credit equal to the difference in price.

 Some insider sources in GOG told Kotaku that GOG was "dangerously close to being in the red" and that the market's move toward higher developer revenue shares would affect the company's profitability.

-Collaboration with Nvidia
+Partnerships with cloud streaming services

 On 19 November 2020, Nvidia and GOG announced a collaboration that allows GOG.com users to launch Cyberpunk 2077 through the cloud gaming service GeForce Now.
 Both companies announced they also expect to support The Witcher 3: Wild Hunt in the future and that they "have more news coming soon".

+On 18 March 2024, GOG announced a partnership with Amazon to integrate their large library of games directly into the cloud gaming service, Amazon Luna.
+Then on 19 June, the first wave of GOG games were integrated into the streaming platform, including Deus Ex: Mankind Divided, Stardew Valley, and Hollow Knight, with more games to come later on.
+According to GOG, users will need an active Prime or Luna+ subscription to access their library through the service, but will not need to repurchase their games through Luna to play them.
+Additionally, supported games purchased through Luna will be automatically added to the user's GOG library.

+GOG Preservation Program

+On 13 November 2024, GOG launched the GOG Preservation Program, an initiative aimed at ensuring the continued availability and compatibility of classic video games on modern and future systems.
+The program, introduced to coincide with GOG's 16th anniversary, initially launched with over 100 titles.
+The GOG Preservation Program formalizes GOG's past efforts to restore and update classic games.
+In previous years, the company had already worked on several titles (such as Alpha Protocol, Wing Commander III: Heart of the Tiger and the original Resident Evil trilogy), addressing various technical issues with the PC releases.
+Soon after the launch of the Preservation Program, Blizzard requested the removal of Warcraft 1+2, two games listed under the preservation program.
+This decision resulted in user backlash targeted at Blizzard from GOG customers, generally believing the decision went against the goals of the Preservation Program.
+GOG announced a partnership with the European Federation of Video Game Archives, Museums, and Preservation in January 2025 to support its ongoing preservation efforts.
+GOG also unveiled the "Dreamlist" feature the same month, which allowed players to raise awareness by prompting publishers and rights owners to release their classic games into the GOG storefront.